skousik/RTD_tutorial/README.tex.md

 Special thanks to Sean Vaskov and Ram Vasudevan for helping develop RTD, and writing much of the code in the RTD and simulator repositories.
 Also thanks to Nils Smit-Anseeuw and Pengcheng Zhao for many, many productive discussions over the past four years.

-This tutorial is written in [Typora]([https://typora.io](https://typora.io/)) for Markdown editing.
-LaTeX support is provided by [TeXify](https://github.com/apps/texify).
+This tutorial is written in [Typora]([https://typora.io](https://typora.io/)) for Markdown editing. $\LaTeX$ support is provided by [TeXify](https://github.com/apps/texify).
 Special tip: when writing Markdown with LaTeX to be compiled by TeXify, make sure to add an extra newline after any math block, otherwise the LaTeX will be spaced out weirdly.